.png)

 Harry Fehr studied philosophy at the University of Nottingham and was a member of the Jette Parker Young Artists Programme at the Royal Opera, Covent Garden.

-He has directed, among others, The Elixir of Love (English National Opera), Orlando (San Francisco Opera / Welsh National Opera), Tosca (Dutch Touring Opera), L’elisir d’amore (Danish National Opera), Falstaff (Shanghai Opera House), Ariodante, Der fliegende Holländer, The Secret Marriage & Cinderella (Scottish Opera), Craig Armstrong’s The Lady from the Sea (Edinburgh International Festival), Roberto Devereux (Badisches Staatstheater Karlsruhe), Così fan tutte (Opera Holland Park) and La sonnambula, I Capuleti e i Montecchi & La finta giardiniera (Buxton Festival).
+He has directed, among others, The Magic Flute (Singapore Lyric Opera), The Elixir of Love (English National Opera), Orlando (San Francisco Opera / Welsh National Opera), Tosca (Dutch Touring Opera), L’elisir d’amore (Danish National Opera), Falstaff (Shanghai Opera House), Ariodante, Der fliegende Holländer, The Secret Marriage & Cinderella (Scottish Opera), Craig Armstrong’s The Lady from the Sea (Edinburgh International Festival), Roberto Devereux (Badisches Staatstheater Karlsruhe), Così fan tutte (Opera Holland Park) and La sonnambula, I Capuleti e i Montecchi & La finta giardiniera (Buxton Festival).

 He works frequently with students and has directed productions for British Youth Opera, the Hong Kong Academy for Performing Arts, Dutch National Opera Academy, the Opera Academy Copenhagen, and all the major UK conservatoires.